Scholarship Students Reported

 Full-time Equivalent Crosscheck – What Is It and What Happens Next?

-To ensure that a student does not receive duplication of funding, Florida Statute requires the Florida Department of Education (FLDOE) to confirm that scholarship students are not simultaneously enrolled in public school before scholarship payments are issued in October and February.
+To ensure that a student does not receive duplication of funding, Florida Statute requires the Florida Department of Education (FLDOE) to confirm that scholarship students are not simultaneously enrolled in public school before scholarship payments are issued.

-For 2024-25 and 2025-26 school year cross check updates, including more information on the "Standard Withdrawal Form for Students Entering K-12 Scholarship Programs, please click here.
+For 2024-25 and 2025-26 school year cross check updates, please click here.

 What is the public school FTE crosscheck?